Political positions of Marco Rubio

-Marco Rubio is a Republican United States Senator from Florida.
-He was born on May 21, 1971 in Miami, Florida to Cuban Immigrants who left Cuba in 1956.
+Marco Rubio (/ˈruːbioʊ/; born May 28, 1971) is an American politician, diplomat, and attorney serving since 2025 as the 72nd United States Secretary of State.
+He was a Republican United States Senator from Florida.
 Rubio was a candidate for the Republican nomination for president of the United States in the 2016 election.

 Rubio supports balancing the federal budget while prioritizing defense spending.
 He believes that humans are contributing to climate change, but questions the extent to which the United States is responsible for it, claiming that other nations, such as the People's Republic of China, are primarily responsible.
 He wants to repeal the Affordable Care Act, replacing it with tax credits and less regulation.
 He opposes net neutrality.
 Regarding immigration, he supports "securing the country's borders," offering a path to citizenship to some undocumented immigrants, and increasing vetting requirements of refugees.
-Rubio supports traditional marriage and identifies as pro-life.
+Rubio identifies as pro-life.
 On taxes, Rubio says he would set corporate taxes to 25 percent and cap economic regulations.
 Rubio opposed the Obama administration's normalization of relations with Cuba.
-Rubio supports increased sanctions on Iran, and opposed the Iran Nuclear Deal.
+Rubio supports increased sanctions on Iran and opposed the Iran Nuclear Deal.

-During the Syrian war Rubio opposed accepting Syrian refugees because, he believed background checks could not be done under the conditions of the time.
+During the Syrian war, Rubio opposed accepting Syrian refugees because he believed background checks could not be done under the conditions of the time.
 He supported working with allies to set up no-fly zones in Syria to protect civilians from Bashar al-Assad.
 He also favors mass government surveillance of the American population and has stated that gun control laws fail to achieve their purpose.
-He is supportive of the Trans Pacific Partnership because it is of his belief that the U.S. risks exclusion from global trade unless it is more open to trade.
-He is wary of China regarding national security and human rights; he supports increases U.S. military presence in that region, but hopes for greater economic growth as a result of trade with that country.
+He is supportive of the Trans-Pacific Partnership because it is his belief that the U.S. risks exclusion from global trade unless it is more open to trade.
+He is very hawkish with China regarding national security and human rights; he supports increased U.S. military presence in that region.
 On capital punishment, Rubio favors "streamlining the appeals process" so that the death penalty can occur more frequently.

 Broad overview of political stance

 As of early 2015, Rubio had a rating of 98.67 by the American Conservative Union, based on his lifetime voting record in the Senate.
 According to the National Journal, in 2013 Rubio had been the 17th most conservative senator.
 The Club for Growth gave Rubio ratings of 93 percent and 91 percent based on his voting record in 2014 and 2013 respectively, and he has a lifetime rating from the organization above 90 percent.

 Rubio initially won his U.S. Senate seat with strong Tea Party support, but his 2013 support for comprehensive immigration reform legislation led to a decline in that support.
-Rubio's stance on military, foreign policy and national security issues—such as his support for arming the Syrian rebels and for the NSA—alienated some libertarian-leaning Tea Party activists.
+Rubio's stance on military, foreign policy and national security issues — such as his support for arming the Syrian rebels and for the NSA — alienated some libertarian-leaning Tea Party activists.